riyadashoriya/PixelArtMaker/README.md

 3. Click a cell in the grid to fill that cell with the chosen color.

 Note: You must be using the current version of Edge, Firefox, or Chrome.
 Due to implementation differences, this exercise does not work effectively in Safari or Opera.

+PS: document.createDocumentFragment() can be used to create table effectively.
+This will prevent reflow and repaint of the document every single time a td or tr is added.
+Document fragment is in memory and not a part of main dom tree.
+This improves the performance of the web page.